xykomi/VRChatNET/README.md

 - Monitor local log file changes to capture additional events and data when the game is running.
 - Supports a variety of events including player joins, leaves, notifications, friend updates, and more.

+## Events
-🌐 WebSocket -> Indicates the requirement for an auth_cookie
++ 🌐 WebSocket -> Indicates the requirement for an auth_cookie

-📝 LogFile -> Indicates the requirement for VRChat to be running
++ 📝 LogFile -> Indicates the requirement for VRChat to be running

+-
 + OnPlayerJoined 📝
 + OnPlayerLeft 📝
 + OnPlayerBlocked 📝